mbrucki/measurelake/README.md

 ## Support

-For technical support or questions about implementation, please us at welcome@measurelake.com
+For technical support or questions about implementation, please reach out to us at welcome@measurelake.com

 ---